Smart Lock Audio Recognition

 Select a segment (or multiple segments) and click on the edit button on the bottom left side of the Segment Explorer window to assign a label to your segment.

-SensiML DCL User Interface Labeled Regions
+SensiML Data Studio User Interface Labeled Regions

 Unknown Classes